Code Development Guidelines¶

 git fetch upstream

 Changes to PlasmaPy should be made using branches.
-It is usually best to avoid making changes on your master branch so that it can be kept consistent with the upstream repository.
+It is usually best to avoid making changes on your main branch so that it can be kept consistent with the upstream repository.
 Instead we can create a new branch for the specific feature that you would like to work on:

 git branch *your-new-feature*